 You can explore the French countryside by car, by train, or by bike… how about being on a boat?!
-Our recent trip to the Burgundy Valley, during fall harvest ~ “vinification” (French code for wine making) a boat charter on the Yonne River and Canal du Nivernais proved to be a perfect way to truly see and savor this beautiful historic wine-rich region.
+Recent boating charter trips to the Burgundy Valley along Canal du Nivernai and Boating the Canal Du Midi, during fall harvest ~ “vinification” (French code for wine making), proved to be a perfect way to truly see and savor France’s beautiful historic wine-rich region.

 10 Reasons to charter your own boat in France:

 The Scenery – there is no better view than aboard a boat as your cruise through the French countryside, passing white cows grazing along the shores, to charming ancient villages with towering church steeples, along lush vineyards and fields leading to stone castles.
 The view is enchanting, ever-changing.